mrevanngo/LOL-statistical-analysis/README.md

 ### Conclusion

-Based on the p-value obtained from the permutation test:

-- We fail to reject the null hypothesis and conclude that there is no significant difference in comeback rates between regions.
+Based on the p-value obtained from the permutation test, we **fail to reject the null hypothesis** and conclude that there is no statistically significant difference in comeback rates between Eastern and Western regions.

-The conclusion from this test informs our understanding of whether regional playstyle differences actually translate to measurable performance differences when playing from behind.
+This informs us that regional playstyle differences **do not necessarily translate** to measurable performance differences when playing from behind.
+Despite common perceptions that Eastern teams (LCK, LPL) may be more patient or disciplined in deficit situations, the data does not support the claim that they are significantly better at executing comebacks than Western teams (LCS, LEC, CBLOL).

 ---